omarXzain/programming-installation-guide/Computer Setup Guide/part1.md

 ```
 wsl -l -v
 ```
-- if you see output like this below then you are good to go &nbsp; &nbsp; &nbsp; &nbsp; <kbd>![wslLV](images/wslLV.jpg)</kbd>
+- if you see output like this image then you are good to go &nbsp; &nbsp; &nbsp; &nbsp; <kbd>![wslLV](images/wslLV.jpg)</kbd>

 <hr>